andrew/ultimate-awesome/README.md

 - [awesome-science](https://github.com/the-programmers-hangout/awesome-science) - Collection of awesome science related resources.
 - [awesome-investment](https://github.com/thomasmktong/awesome-investment) - A curated list of delightful investment services and resources.
 - [awesome-agent-reward](https://github.com/tongjingqi/awesome-agent-reward) - A curated list of awesome resources about reward construction for AI agents.
 This repository covers cutting-edge research, and practical guides on defining and collecting rewards to build more intelligent and aligned AI agents.
-- [awesome-CXL](https://github.com/twicy/awesome-CXL) - This is a repo listing papers/blogs/news related to CXL.
-Let's take the leap to Next-Gen memory system with the awesome CXL.
 - [awesome-saas-boilerplates-and-starter-kits](https://github.com/tyaga001/awesome-saas-boilerplates-and-starter-kits) - Awesome-list of SaaS Boilerplates and Starter Kits.
 - [awesome-v-sekai](https://github.com/V-Sekai/awesome-v-sekai) - Awesome list of V-Sekai involved projects.
 - [awesome-entity-framework-6](https://github.com/zzzprojects/awesome-entity-framework-6) - Awesome EF6 third party-libraries, documentation, and tutorials!.